 This year, Val took on the role of a team lead.
-She is leading six staff at varying levels in their careers — from fresh new assistant project managers to senior PMs with 30 years under their belt.
+She is leading six staff at varying levels in their careers—from fresh assistant project managers to senior managers with 30 years under their belt.
 Part of that role involves working with new staff and helping them set career goals.
 She talks with them about what they might consider when setting goals, and how they can achieve them.

 I really enjoy that.
-It’s my goal is to pass on whatever knowledge I have to everybody else.
-I want to make sure my group is all set up and anybody else that I can help that I can get started.
+It’s my goal to pass on whatever knowledge I have to everybody else.
+I want to make sure my group is all set up and anybody else that I can help, I can get started.
 I think it’s really important.

 I love what I do.
 I wouldn’t still be doing it if I didn’t enjoy it.
 It’s fun.
 They keep me young too.